 6. Choose your booze wisely.

 If you are going to consume alcohol know that different alcohols have different effects on the skin, but as a general rule, the clearer, the better.
 Vodka, gin, and tequila leave your system quicker.
 “If you’re going to drink anything, drink vodka that doesn’t have a grain in it, like potato vodka.
-It’s a lot clearer and smoother, so it gets in and out of your body quickly,” says Dr. Frieling.
-Most dermatologists agree that although everyone metabolizes alcohol differently if you can remember to drink in moderation and stay hydrated, you can save your skin.
+It’s a lot clearer and smoother, so it gets in and out of your body quickly,” says Dr. Poulos.
+Most physicians agree that although everyone metabolizes alcohol differently, if you can remember to drink in moderation and stay hydrated, you can save your skin.

 Grab an extra-large coffee, then give your skin a little caffeine boost, too.
 Caffeine helps constrict blood vessels and is a good option after a night of drinking, since alcohol dilates blood vessels.
 “This can make the area around your eyes look puffy and bloated,” explains Dr. Poulos, who recommends keeping an eye cream with caffeine handy.

 8. Go for Yogurt

 Dr. Poulos advises slathering it on as a face mask and to make sure it’s plain yogurt.
 Because it’s anti-inflammatory, it will help soothe redness, another side effect of drinking too much, especially for those who have rosacea, he notes.
 Leave it on for five to ten minutes before rinsing.